 - Requires active mental participation during lecture or meeting

 The concise notes mean you can write neater since you have less to write.
-If you take neater, notes, that are organised, you will definitely save time later because you won’t need to rewrite them.
+If you take neater notes that are organised, you will definitely save time later because you won’t need to rewrite them.
 However, trying to condense everything you’re hearing can be mentally taxing.
-This method is ideal when you’re taking notes from the information you’re reading, not so much what you’re hearing.
+This method is ideal when you’re taking notes from the information you’re reading, not so much from what you’re hearing.